Shimosuwa: Local attractions

 Shimosuwa is the location of two of the shrines that make up the famous Suwa Taisha or Suwa Grand Shrine.
-The Harumiya (春宮) and Akimiya (秋宮) shrines are symbolically renewed every six years during the Onbashira festival.
+The Harumiya (春宮) and Akimiya (秋宮) shrines are symbolically renewed every seven years during the Onbashira festival.
 Huge trees are cut in a Shinto ceremony, then the logs are dragged from the mountains down to the shrines.

 Shimosuwa is also the site of several onsen or natural hot spring spas.

 The Hoshigatō obsidian mine site, a Jomon period trace and National Historic Site is located in Shimosuwa, but there are no public facilities or access.